This article is Part 4 of a five-part series on Atlassian Single Sign-On. Part 1 | Part 2 | Part 3

 Challenges

-2. ACME has a central IT department separated from the team of Atlassian admins, and collaboration between both teams usually takes time.
-To increase the speed of the implementation, it has been decided to transform usernames on the Atlassian application.
+- ACME has a central IT department separated from the team of Atlassian admins, and collaboration between both teams takes time.
+To increase the speed of the implementation, ACME has decided to transform usernames on the Atlassian application.

-3. Users from Jira must be first migrated to Azure AD, since it’s a historic instance with thousands of existing tickets.
+- Users from Jira must first migrate to Azure AD since it’s a historic instance with thousands of existing tickets.

 Prerequisites

-3. Having read, understood and followed our guide on how to migrate the Jira/Confluence internal directory to User Sync to retain user history, groups, etc.
+- Having read, understood, and followed our guide on how to migrate the Jira/Confluence internal directory to User Sync to retain user history, groups, etc.

 It’s convenient to configure User Sync and SAML SSO in this order so that you can select an existing User Sync connector to provision your users during the SAML SSO setup.